-It is not required that you own a computer, however acquiring the appropriate hardware and course software are suggested for optimal learning.
-Students should purchase a USB flash drive or external hard drive to backup and transfer files to and from home or be prepared to utilize cloud storage options.
+It is not required that you own a computer, however acquiring the appropriate hardware and course software (Adobe Create Cloud) are suggested for optimal learning.
+Students should purchase a USB flash drive or external hard drive to backup and transfer files or be prepared to utilize cloud storage options.

-Access to a camera and/or original, digital photographic images will be crucial in completing assignments in this course.
-Cameras on mobile phones are an acceptable option.
+Access to a digital camera with manual controls and the ability to capture images in a raw file format will be crucial for completing assignments in this course.
 If you do not have a camera, there are some available to borrow through the Multimedia Communication program or the Learning Commons.
+Cameras on mobile phones may be an acceptable option for some assignments but will not be sufficient for others.